bpype/blender-studio-pipeline/docs/addons/cloudrig/rig-ui.md

 <img src="/media/addons/cloudrig/hotkeys_no_addon.png" width=400>

 When CloudRig is not installed, this panel will show a limited set of hotkeys available for animators.
-If CloudRig is installed, this will show the same hotkey list as in the add-on preferences.
+If CloudRig is installed, this will show the same hotkey list as in the CloudRig add-on preferences.

 ## Bone Collections
 This shows a slightly tweaked version of Blender's built-in Bone Collections list.
 For the extra capabilities, see [Organizing Bones](organizing-bones#bone-collections).